-More conceptually, this is a service enterprise model which - understood as the ideal-type and extracted from its connections with other models - could be characterized by three essential principles, according to the proposal by the same author (Gadrey, and Zarifian, 2002: 41 and 42).

-Firstly, this is a model where three universes are articulated (figure 2): the universe of the conception of the services which includes research and development activities; the universe of the technical-administrative infrastructure which supports the production of its services, understood to be the back-office; and the universe of the contact with the client-user, understood as the front-office.
+More conceptually, we can refer to a service enterprise model which - understood as the ideal-type and extracted from its connections with other models - could be characterized by three essential principles, according to the proposal by the same author (Gadrey, and Zarifian, 2002: 41 and 42).
+Firstly, this is a model where three universes are articulated (figure 2)^{iv}: the universe of the conception of the services which includes research and development activities; the universe of the technical-administrative infrastructure which supports the production of its services, understood to be the back-office; and the universe of the contact with the client-user, understood as the front-office.
 The cooperation-coordination between these three universes is vital to ensure the working of the chains of activity which cross them, as this separation tends to contradict the functional division of work proclaimed by Fayol, as well as the traditional conception of the management control function.
 In the second principle, the service enterprise model is governed by a specific effectiveness plan: it begins with the symbolic and virtual definition of the transformation operating in the activity conditions and in the availability for the action of a client (or of a specific category of clientele) and ends with the effective completion of the transformation.
-It should be stressed that At this time, the comparative competitive advantages were stressed.
-The indicate for example, the possibility to choose the color of a car, or interior comfort accessories, or delivery dates (Gadrey and Zarifian, 2002: 21).
+It should be stressed that the income generated for the organization (i.e. its performance) is determined according to how the clientele evaluates (judges) the services, in relation to the supply from the competitors or the other alternative options.
+This service enterprise model also presupposes - and this is the third principle - an organization that works as a network or as a chain of activities.
+In this kind of enterprise there is a permanent relationship and a dialogue among the different professionals in each of the three universes of service production (these universes assure their reciprocal acceptance through social contact or through sharing technology).